INGLENOOK SIDINGS

 The resulting overall size of the layout is small by any standards, but can vary considerably as the actual length of the sidings is determined by the common length of the rolling stock to be used on the layout - the longer the rolling stock used, the longer the sidings will need to be.

-Modelling modern image (or a completely different prototype), things can get a little bit more complicated.
-There might still be some items with a 10'-0" wheelbase and hence a model length of approx. 3,2" (8cm) around, but the majority of stock will be longer (the ubiquitous VDA for instance has the "modern standard" wheelbase of 20'-9", which scales down to a total model length over buffers of approx. 6" / 15cm), and this will have to be reflected in the length of the tracks.
-Tank wagons and special purpose stock will also be of differing lengths.
-Therefore, the longest type of rolling stock to be used will have to serve as the standard rolling stock length in order to define the length of the sidings, i.e. multiples of 5 and 3 thereof.
+Obviously, and this will have to be reflected in the length of the tracks, and the longest type of rolling stock to be used will have to serve as the standard rolling stock length in order to define the length of the sidings, i.e. multiples of 5 and 3 thereof.

-In the case of rolling stock of various length being used, an additional rule needs to be introduced in order to prevent chance constellations where it would in fact be possible to squeeze e.g. 6 wagons onto the 5 wagon siding.
+In the case of rolling stock of various length being used, an additional rule needs to be introduced in order to prevent chance constellations where it would in fact be possible to squeeze e.g. 6 wagons onto the 5 wagon siding

-The choice of locomotive used will, of course, depend on the prototype being modelled, but small to medium sized shunters are a logical choice.
-Most British layouts seem to feature 0-6-0 tank steam engines or 0-6-0 Class 08 diesel shunters, while the General Electric 44-ton four-axles switcher is a common favourite for US layouts.
+Most British layouts fitting the classic Inglenook dimensions seem to feature 0-6-0 tank steam engines or 0-6-0 diesel shunters, while the General Electric 44-ton four-axles switcher is a common favourite for US layouts.

 SMALLEST INGLENOOK POSSIBLE?

-This example illustrates just how flexible the Inglenook formula is: you can fiddle around with the track capacities, and you can alter the total number of freight cars on the layout, together with the number of cars to be assembled in order to set up the departing train.
+This also illustrates just how flexible the Inglenook formula is: you can fiddle around with the track capacities, and you can alter the total number of freight cars on the layout, together with the number of cars to be assembled in order to set up the departing train.

 Even a "reduced" Inglenook layout offers an operational challenge and is fun to operate, even though the reduction in complexity of the shunting puzzle which results from such alterations is far more significant than most people would suspect: